Homemade Monkey Bread is the breakfast that will have you pulling piece after piece away from this classic treat made popular in the 1950’s. Yum!!

 I have some exciting news, besides my pregnancy (more on that for another day!), I have picked out the theme for my weekly foodie posts… Monkey Bread Mondays!

-I am going to be focusing this year’s challenge theme on sweet and savory monkey breads, cinnamon rolls, and pull apart breads.
+I am going to be focusing this year’s challenge theme on sweet and savory monkey breads.
+As well as, cinnamon rolls and pull apart breads.
 All that deliciousness right here, every Monday.

-There is just something so irresistible about taking fresh bread out of the oven.
-It’s totally all about that yeasty goodness smell.
-And when that fresh bread is loaded up with cinnamon, sugar, butter, chocolate, and nuts or cheese, herbs, and bacon things get pretty epic quickly.
+Plus, here is just something so irresistible about taking fresh bread out of the oven.
+It’s all about that yeasty goodness smell.
+And when that fresh bread is loaded up with cinnamon, sugar, butter, chocolate, and nuts or cheese, herbs, and bacon things get even better, quickly.

-To kick things off, I made a classic Monkey Bread from scratch.
+To kick things off, I made a classic Homemade Monkey Bread from scratch.

 I have made plenty of Monkey Breads from the rolls you get from the can, but Homemade Monkey Bread is so, so good.
 The quick version is good, but the texture and flavors from the homemade ones is incredible.
 Things just need to get off on the right foot to kick off the year because a great foundation is the best way to learn.

-The bread takes just takes about 15 minutes to prep before the dough gets to hang out for an hour (or even over night).
-Then it’s a quick roll out, cutting, coating in cinnamon and sugar, then then dumping a bunch of butter all over all of that.
+The Homemade Monkey Bread takes just about 15 minutes to prep, then the dough gets to hang out for an hour (or overnight).
+Then it’s a quick roll out, cutting, coating in cinnamon and sugar, then dumping a bunch of butter all over all of that.
 Butter is the best.

-My tips and tricks for a delicious Monkey Bread:
+My tips and tricks for a delicious Homemade Monkey Bread:

-Get the milk at the right temperature- this is what activates the yeast so you want to wake it up gently.
+Get the milk at the right temperature, since this is what activates the yeast so you want to wake it up gently.
 Not too hot, not too cold.

-Plenty of bench flour (flour on your work surface) makes rolling out the dough nice and easy.
-Using a pizza cutter or a bench scrapper to cut the pieces out makes the process quick too.
+Plenty of bench flour (flour on your work surface) because it makes rolling out the dough nice and easy.

-A nice large bundt pan or tube pan is key.
-But an angel food cake pan will allow the melted butter you pour over the mix just seep out, so don’t use that!
+Lastly, a nice large bundt pan or tube pan is key.
+However, an angel food cake pan will allow the melted butter you pour over the mix just seep out, so don’t use that!

-Serve the monkey bread warm from the oven and you will have everyone will be pulling piece after piece right out of it.
-It will disappear in no time.
+Above all, serve the monkey bread warm from the oven.
+This will have everyone pulling piece after piece right out of it.
+Surely, it will disappear in no time.

 Homemade Monkey Bread